Place the flour, sugar, and salt in the bowl of a food processor, stand mixer, or in a medium mixing bowl; pulse to combine.

 Make sure your tart crust is well chilled before baking.
 Otherwise, the butter will make too fast, and the tart will lose its shape.

-If you're going to make this recipe, please read the full post content to see the step-by-step photo tutorial, get lots of tips, tricks, and variations. ★ Did you make this recipe?
+If you're making this recipe, please read the whole post content to get lots of tips, tricks, variations, frequently asked questions, and step-by-step photos.★ Did you make this recipe?
 Don't forget to give it a star rating below!Please note that nutritional information is a rough estimate, and it can vary depending on the products used.
 Nutrition is for the whole tart shell.